 What Is Lower Eyelid Surgery?

 The lid directly below each eye is a collection of fat deposits and skin.
 Over time, issues such as sun damage and one’s genetics can lead to an increase in the fat deposits and sagging.
-Lower eyelid surgery is a simple procedure to remove the fat, remove excess skin, and then tighten the remaining skin.
+Lower eyelid surgery is a simple procedure to reduce the fat, get rid of excess skin, and then tighten the remaining skin.

 What Causes Bags Under Eyes?

-When excess fat is removed, it can result in loose skin under the eyes being even more noticeable than it was before.
+When excess fat is reduced, it can result in loose skin under the eyes being even more noticeable than it was before.
 Loose skin may automatically tighten after surgery by the orbicularis oculi muscle, which expands and contracts to tighten the loose skin underneath the eyes.
-Excess skin may also be surgically removed during the procedure to provide you with a firmer, younger appearance.
+Excess skin may also be surgically reduced during the procedure to provide you with a firmer, younger appearance.